- The 11 Most Common Foot Lumps and Bumps Explained and What You Can Do About Them

 A plantar fibroma is a fibrous knot nodule in the arch of the foot.
 It is embedded within the plantar fascia, a band of tissue that extends from the heel to the toes on the bottom of the foot.
 A plantar fibroma can develop in one or both feet, is benign nonmalignant and usually will not go away or get smaller without treatment.
 Definitive causes for this condition have not been clearly identified.
 The characteristic sign of a plantar fibroma is a noticeable lump in the arch that feels firm to the touch.
 This mass can remain the same size or get larger over time or additional fibromas may develop.

-A bump on the bottom of the foot can be irritating or cause pain while If a person with diabetes develops lumps or calluses on their feet, they.
+A bump on the bottom of the foot can be irritating or cause pain while walking.
+Many causes of these bumps can be treated at home, but some.